Converting backlist titles to ebook formats is a growing trend, and for good reason

 Thank you, STM Journals

 We really have the STM community, particularly publisher initiatives working with the National Library of Medicine, to thank for helping to lay the foundation for how content could be coded full-text in a consistent manner, and, for publishers hosting online content that needed to be uniquely identified so that it could be found in web searches.
-The rise of CrossRef, the mandate of PubMed Central, and accessibility initiatives promoted by DAISY pushed forward core technologies and delivery platforms.
+The rise of CrossRef, the mandate of PubMed Central, and accessibility initiatives promoted by DAISY pushed forward core technologies and delivery platforms that help drive ebook conversion work today.

 Frontlist vs. backlist conversion